How to Improve Your Project Management With Scoro in Six Steps

 Start with: Team level

-Before you create a project, you need people to whom you can assign and delegate tasks.
-Add all your team members to Scoro and create user groups with various administrative rights.
+Before you create a project, you need people to whom you can assign and delegate tasks to.
+Create user groups with various administrative rights and add all your team members to Scoro.

 For example, your user groups could be: